Which Seats Suit Your Style?

 There are a few things you should keep in mind when you are choosing your new seat.
-First of all, it's a good idea to know how long and wide your sub-frame is.
+First of all, it's a good idea to know how long and wide your subframe is.
 This is so your seat will fit on your bike.
-Beside this it is also good to know what kind of stitching you'd want on your seat.
-2 common stitching types are tuck n' roll (top) and diamond stitching (bottom).
+Besides this, it is also good to know what kind of stitching you want on your seat.
+Two common stitching types are Tuck n' roll (top) and Diamond stitching (bottom).

-The reason you would choose a completely covered seat is to not pull away to much attention off the rest of the bike.
-Or because you like the look of it.
+The reason you would choose a completely covered seat is not to overshadow the rest of the motorcycle.
+Or simply because you like the look of it.

 This type of seat looks a lot like cafe racer seats.
 This style originates from racing around an off-road oval track.
-You can recognize tracker seats by a slightly lower hump.
-Because these two styles look a lot alike, it's possible to mount a cafe racer style seat on a tracker.
+You can recognise tracker seats by a slightly lower hump.
+Because these two styles look a lot alike, it's possible to mount a cafe racer-style seat on a tracker.

-You can recognize this type of seat by its flat nature.
-The big benefit with this is the possibillity to ride the bike with two people on it.
-The drawback from that is the fact that you could miss the support in your lower back for example cafe racers have.
-But this is solvable by a buddy cover that can be put over the back of your brat seat to make it into a temporary cafe racer seat.
+You can recognise this type of seat by its flat nature.
+The big benefit of this is the possibility to ride with two people on the motorcycle.
+The drawback from that is the fact that you could miss the support in your lower back that cafe racer seats usually offer.
+However, this is solvable with a buddy cover that can be put over the back of your brat seat to make it into a temporary cafe racer seat when you ride solo.

-With some of the brat seats it's also possible to slide the front of the seat under the tank of your bike.
-This can create an unique look.
+With some of the Brat seats, it's also possible to slide the front of the seat under the tank of your bike.
+This can create a unique look.

 Bobber / Custom Seats

 This type of seat is popular with American bikes.
 The seat is often mounted at the same height or a bit higher than the rear wheel.
 A deeper cavity in the seat is often experienced as more comfortable, but it could very well be that a flatter seat fits the style of your motorcycle better.